arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

+<strong>Binance</strong>, the world’s largest <strong>cryptocurrency</strong> exchange, purchased the assets of Voyager Digital, a bankrupt cryptocurrency lender, for $1bn.
+Confidence in crypto is at a low ebb following the [implosion of FTX](https://www.economist.com/briefing/2022/11/17/the-failure-of-ftx-and-sam-bankman-fried-will-leave-deep-scars), a Bahamas-based crypto exchange.
+Undeterred, however, Binance is still expanding.
+The company also bought Tokocrypto, an Indonesian crypto exchange.

 <strong>Twitter </strong>users voted for <strong>Elon Musk </strong>to step down as head of the social-media platform by a margin of 57.5% to 42.5%, in a poll that the billionaire launched himself.
 Over 17m people took part in the vote, the result of which Mr Musk promised to honour.
 He has faced criticism for several of his decisions since [purchasing the firm](https://www.economist.com/business/2022/10/28/elon-musk-buys-twitter-at-last) in October.

-The <strong>Thai navy</strong> announced that one of its warships sank during a storm in the Gulf of Thailand.
-Seventy-five of the crew were rescued, but 31 are still missing.
-The ship lost power and capsized after water flooded its hull.
-The navy launched an investigation into the disaster.

 <strong>Argentina </strong>beat <strong>France </strong>to win the [World Cup](https://www.economist.com/culture/2022/12/16/the-world-cup-final-pits-messi-against-mbappe) through a penalty shoot-out, after a thrilling 3-3 draw.
 France’s Kylian Mbappé scored three goals, a feat achieved only once before in the final.
 Argentina’s victory gives them their third title—and means that Lionel Messi, widely considered the best player in the world in recent years, has at last secured a prize that had long eluded him.